AM207/2018fall/wiki/switchpoint.md

 $$\hat{R} = \sqrt{\frac{\hat{Var}(\theta)}{w}}$$

 we need more than 1-chain.
-This is done through `njobs=4`.
+This is done through `njobs=4` (the defaukt is 2 and reported in `pm.summary`).
 See the trace below: